microsoft/LightGBM/docs/README.rst

 Build
 -----

-It is not necessary to re-build this documentatioon while modifying LightGBM's source code.
+It is not necessary to re-build this documentation while modifying LightGBM's source code.
 The HTML files generated using ``Sphinx`` are not checked into source control.
 However, you may want to build them locally during development to test changes.